 DAN "NUGE" NGUYEN

-My name is Dan Nguyen, but I go by Nuge.
-That nickname has evolved from the mispronunciation of my last name, Nguyen.
+My name is Dan Nguyen, but I go by Nuge, which sounds like “NOOJ”.
+That nickname came from people mispronouncing my last name “Nguyen” during middle school in Boston.

-Being fully immersed in my art has revived this energy in me.
-I now have this creative license that allows me to produce whatever my heart desires.
-I am not a great illustrator and wouldn’t know what to draw if you told me to produce an image.
-But creating sensuality felt natural because it’s expressive of feelings.
-My work doesn’t focus on any portrayed subjects and what they are going through.
-On the contrary, it is a reflection of the observer’s own feelings.
-Seeing people connect to my work on an emotional level is one of the greatest compliments I could ever receive as an artist.
+Being fully immersed in my art has revived a powerful energy in me to create.
+I now have a creative license that allows me to produce whatever my heart desires.
+Creating shapes and sculptures that evoke warmth, strength, and sensuality is a means of expressing my feelings, and seeing people connect to my work on an emotional level is one of the greatest compliments that I could ever receive as an artist.

-I pride myself on handcrafting all of my pieces.
-Working with my hands gives me a comprehensive understanding of my work that I would not be able to understand had I been creating it through a computer screen.
-It’s only through working and revisiting my work day after day that I am able to fully understand not only how each piece looks, but how they feel and what parts need to be massaged further.
-This rigorous practice ensures that each piece has a voice of its own.
+All of my pieces are handcrafted, and this is something that I take great pride in.
+Working with my hands gives me a comprehensive understanding of my work that I would not be able to achieve had I been creating it behind a computer screen.
+By working daily, and revisiting a work day after day, I am able to fully understand not only how each piece looks, but how they feel and what parts need to be massaged and refined further.
+This practice ensures that each of my art pieces is unique, with a voice of its own.

-I hope you enjoy my work as much as I enjoy making it.
+I hope you enjoy my work as much as I enjoy creating it for you.